AWGL24/simple_shell/README.md

 	as a part of the programming foundation.

 <h2> Description: </h2>
-	A simple UNIX command interpreter is a program that reads a commands forma the standar input or files and execute them in order to display a result.
+	A simple UNIX command interpreter is a program that reads commands from the standard input or files and execute them in order to display a result.

 <h2> Requirements: </h2>